 We've put together this movers guide to help you learn:

-Plastic wrap is one of the most affordable and useful tools at your disposal when moving.
-In fact, with the exception of a moving dolly, shrink wrap is most likely your most versatile resource for your move.
-Plastic wrap allows you to secure protection to your furniture, protect fabric furniture from dirt and stains as well as secure annoying drawers, doors and cords.
-Best of all, unlike tape, stretch wrap won't leave residue or damage your furniture.
+Plastic wrap is one of the most affordable and useful tools at your disposal during a move.
+In fact, with the exception of a moving dolly, shrink wrap is your most versatile move resource.
+Plastic wrap allows you to secure furniture blankets, protect fabric furniture from dirt and stains as well as secure annoying drawers, doors, and cords.
+Best of all, unlike tape, clear stretch wrap won't leave a residue or damage your furniture.
 Colored stretch wrap, especially green, can stain your cloth furniture.

 - Protect fabric furniture from dirt and stains.
 Notably your couches, dining room chairs, recliners and similar